Tree care and maintenance services

 Contact us for more details – photos of work undertaken:

-At County Tree Surgeons Ltd, we use Aspen green fuels which are especially designed for small capacity 2-stroke and 4-stroke engines.
+At County Tree Surgeons Ltd, we use Aspen green fuels specially designed for small-capacity 2-stroke and 4-stroke engines.
 Aspen green petrol is made in Sweden and is the petrol predominantly used in Scandinavia in 2-stroke engines.

 The Aspen fuels are made from the cleanest form of petrol available – alkylate petroleum.
-Aspen is sulphur free and contain less than 1% of the amount of benzene found in normal petrol.
-In addition it is also free from aromatics and olefins.
+Aspen is sulphur free and contains less than 1% of the amount of benzene found in normal petrol.
+In addition, it is also free from aromatics and olefins.
 This is especially important in engines without any catalytic converters.

-We are proud to be accredited to ISO14001:2015 and National Highway Sector Scheme 18 (scheme for Environment and Landscape including Ecology categories A, C-F) for our commitment to the sustainability of our practices.
+We are proud to be accredited to ISO14001:2015 and National Highway Sector Scheme 18 (scheme for Environment and Landscape including Ecology categories A and C-F) for our commitment to the sustainability of our practices.
 We are continually exploring ways in which we can reduce our impact on the environment.

-We are an authorised dealer for Aspen fuels so we can pass these benefits on to our clients.
+We are an authorised dealer for Aspen fuels, so we can pass these benefits on to our clients.
 Visit our online shop to purchase or give us a call.
-Discounts available for bulk purchases.
+Discounts are available for bulk purchases.